hfawaz/miccai18/README.md

 ## Visualizing the movements' contribution to the classification
 The proposed method uses the Class Activation Map to localize the regions of the surgical task and their corresponding contribution to a certain classification.

+A video illustrating the method can be seen [here](https://www.youtube.com/watch?v=1tjyWKREt2U).

 The functions that are used to visualize the trajectories are present in the source code.

 Figure 2 in the paper, illustrates the trajectory of subject (Novice) H's movements for the left master manipulator.